 Mouthwashes help reduce bacteria levels that cause gum disease by removing plaque and food particles that were missed by brushing and flossing.

 Although brushing and flossing help greatly, they do not remove all of the plaque, especially the hardened plaque that is the main component of tartar.
 For this reason, you need to see the dentist at least 1-2 times per year for a cleaning to completely remove the plaque and to check for tooth decay and gum disease.

 The risk of serious mouth diseases, such as oral cancer, increases with age.
 Therefore, it is important to have your dentist closely examine any swelling, sores, or discoloration you notice anywhere in your mouth, jaw, cheeks, throat, tongue, or lips.

-Though not as effective as when used in childhood, drinking fluoridated water and brushing with fluoride toothpaste (and using fluoride mouthwash) as an adult may help maintain healthy teeth and prevent tooth decay.
+Though not as effective as when used in childhood, brushing with fluoride toothpaste (and using fluoride mouthwash) as an adult may help maintain healthy teeth and prevent tooth decay.